AmericanGeezus/TeamsFunctions/docs/Enable-TeamsUserForEnterpriseVoice.md

 ## NOTES
-Simple helper function to enable and verify a User is enabled for Enterprise Voice Returns boolean result and less communication if called by another function
+Simple helper function to enable and verify a User is enabled for Enterprise Voice Returns boolean result and less communication if called by another function Can be used providing either the UserPrincipalName or the already queried CsOnlineUser Object

 ## RELATED LINKS